 The Final Verdict: A, FOR APEX!

-In my opinion, Jumanji: Welcome To The Jungle managed to entertained me.
+In my opinion, Jumanji: Welcome To The Jungle managed to entertain me.
 At first I thought this movie was gonna be a stinker, turns out it never disappointed me from beginning to end.
 If you have nothing to do over the weekend, I strongly recommend this movie for you and your family.
 Trust me, you’re gonna have a blast!